- Are reservations required before we arrive at Utah’s Hogle Zoo?

 - Can preschools participate in the FREE admission program at Hogle Zoo?

 - What happens if we need to change the amount of students after the reservation has been made?
 You do not need to notify the zoo if your student number changes unless it will increase more than 10 students.
-If it does, call Guest Services to have that number changed.
+If it does, call the Admissions Supervisor to have that number changed.
 Regardless of whether or not your student number will increase or decrease, schools are expected to adjust their chaperone number to match before they check in for their field trip.
-Extra chaperones cannot receive free admission.
+Extra chaperones cannot receive free admission and will need to purchase tickets.

 - When is the busiest time to visit for field trips?
 September, April, and May are the busiest months of the year.
 If you know you will be planning a field trip during this time, make your reservations as soon as possible.
 For your student’s safety we cannot exceed our maximum limit of students per day once a day has filled up.

 - What if we drive cars and do not need a bus?
-Some schools will come in their personal vehicles, in this case any school that doesn’t have a bus will need to park in the main lot.
+Some schools will come in their own personal vehicles, in this case any school that doesn’t have a bus can park in the main lot or north lot.
+However, they must all entire the zoo at the same time.
+Any late comers will have to purchase admission, no exceptions.

 For more information, call our Member and Guest Services Office @ 801-584-1767